-Sukanya Samriddhi Yojana Scheme was launched in the year 2015 with an aim to encourage the parents to secure the future for their daughters.
-The Prime Minister of India Narendra Modi launched this scheme under the ‘Beti Bachao, Beti Padhao’ campaign.
+The Post Office Sukanya Samriddhi Yojana was launched in the year 2015 with an aim to encourage the parents to secure the future for their daughters.
+The Prime Minister of India Narendra Modi launched the scheme under the ‘Beti Bachao, Beti Padhao’ campaign.
 It is a small deposit scheme that is meant to meet the education and marriage expenses of the girl child.

 Sukanya Samriddhi Yojana account is targeted towards the minor girl child.
-The account can be opened by the parents or legal guardian in the name of the girl from her birth to any time before she turns 10 years old.
-This scheme is operative for 21 years from the date of opening.
-A partial withdrawal up to 50 percent of the SSY account balance is allowed to meet education expenses of the girl child till she attains 18 years of age.
+It can be opened by the parents or legal guardian in the name of the girl from her birth to any time before she turns 10 years old.
+The scheme is operated for 21 years from the date of opening.
+A partial withdrawal of up to 50 percent of the SSY account balance is allowed to meet the education expenses of the girl child till she attains 18 years of age.

 A parent can open a maximum of two accounts under the Sunkanya Samriddhi Scheme, one for each daughter (if they have two daughters).
 In case if there is twin girls from the first or second delivery, the scheme allows parents to open a third account, if they have another daughter.

 Talk to our investment specialist

 |Account Type||Small Savings Scheme|

 |Current Interest Rate||7.6% per annum (Q3 FY 2021-22)|